 Similarly, we obtain the lower bound

 where the numerator is bounded below taking the integration domain to be $| \chi|\,\leq [(\pi\,a^{(d-4)/2})/(2g_0)]$.
 Thus, we see that the scaled plaquette-plaquette correlation at coincident points is uniformly bounded for $a\in(0,1]$ and $0<g^2\leq g_0^2$.
-Using these bounds and the relation given in Eq. (\ref{2plaque}), we see that, for coincident plaquettes, the singular behavior is exactly $a^{-d}$ (rather than just an upper bound for the singular behavior!)
+Using these bounds and the relation given in Eq. (\ref{2plaque}), we see that the scaled plaquette-plaquette correlation at coincident points has the exact singular behavior $a^{-d}$ (rather than just an upper bound for the singular behavior!)